 by Jon Pither

-This post is part of our Clojure In series, taking an in depth look at companies that have adopted Clojure from across Europe.
+This post is part of our Clojure In series, taking an in-depth look at companies across Europe who have adopted Clojure.
 In this article we look at Funding Circle; a peer to peer lending market place.

 Hiring good Clojure developers is not any harder than finding good Ruby developers.